pivotal/docs-tap/learning-center/runtime-environment/system-profile.md

 ## <a id="run-docker-daemon-rootless"></a> Running Docker daemon rootless

-If `docker` is enabled for workshops, docker-in-docker is run using a sidecar container.
+If `docker` is enabled for workshops, Docker-in-Docker is run using a sidecar container.
-Because of the current state of running docker-in-docker and portability across Kubernetes environments, the `docker` daemon by default runs as `root`.
+Because of the current state of running Docker-in-Docker and portability across Kubernetes environments, the `docker` daemon by default runs as `root`.
 Because a privileged container is also being used, this represents a security risk.
 Only run workshops requiring `docker` in disposable Kubernetes clusters or for users whom you trust.